pulzze/autoflow-documentation/docs/ids/action-data-yaml-decode/tooltip.md

-This Action decodes a given yaml string into data structure.
+Decodes a YAML string into usable data